-The mission of the Office of Clinical Trials Administration (OCTA) is to provide comprehensive contracting and budgeting services for investigators and administrators to enhance their ability to achieve excellence in the clinical trial arena while adhering to University policies.
+The mission of the Office of Clinical Trials Administration (OCTA) is to provide comprehensive contracting for investigators and administrators to enhance their ability to achieve excellence in the clinical trial arena while adhering to University policies.

 Clinical Trial Definition

 The above definition of a clinical trial is for the sole purpose of determining the projects eligibility for using the special Clinical Trial Indirect Cost Rate of 30% (total direct cost).
 Retrospective chart reviews, analysis of existing medical data and records, laboratory research, animal studies, and federally funded projects are not categorized as clinical trials for purposes of applying the approved clinical trial indirect cost rate.
 The clinical trial IDC rate may not be used unless financial support for the clinical trial is provided by a for-profit, commercial entity, such as a pharmaceutical or device company.
 This definition has no impact on the intellectual property policies applicable to various types of agreements, the allocation and distribution of private indirect cost recovery, applicability of various policies (including FDA regulations) about disclosure of conflict of interest, or other policies of the University.

 Who To Contact